sethmlarson/sethmlarson.dev/app/markdown/2024-04-24/security-developer-in-residence-weekly-report-34.md

 Note that I've been summoned for jury duty starting next week, so expect fewer updates over the next two weeks depending on how that goes.

-That's all for this week! 👋 If you're interested in more you can read [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-33).
+That's all for this week! 👋 If you're interested in more you can read [next week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-35) or [last week's report](https://sethmlarson.dev/security-developer-in-residence-weekly-report-33).